freealise/freealise/ai/golem.md

-The golem reads all the Jewish religious books and becomes a rabbi's assistant.
+The golem reads all the Jewish religious books and becomes a rabbi's assistant or priest.
 (ai machine-learning neural-network tensorflow artificial-intelligence)

 train AI on Sefaria (fuzzy search) -> blog [sefaria, opensiddur] (https://corpus.quran.com/)